saadkhan29/lesson-w04d01-ruby/how-to-run-ruby.md

 Ruby *DOES NOT* run in the browser.
 It is *purely* a server side.
 You will only be able to load it into the terminal.

-Remember that JavaScript runs server side as well as in the browser.

 ## Running ruby files